How to Merge Cells in Google Sheets

 • Merge all: Merges the selected cells into one large cell.

-• Choose the merge option for you need.
-If you just click the merge icon directly without selecting from the dropdown, it will default to “Merge all”.
+• Choose the merge option you need.
+If you click the merge icon directly without selecting from the dropdown, it will default to “Merge all.”

-Note – Once you merge cells, you can use formatting option to change formatting of the merge cell as you do it for a normal cell.
+Once you merge cells, you can use the formatting option to change the formatting of the merged cells as you do it for a normal cell.

 Merge Cells in Google Sheets with a Keyboard Shortcut

-Merging cells in Google Sheets quickly and efficiently using keyboard shortcuts can help you save time and efforts.
+Merging cells in Google Sheets quickly and efficiently using keyboard shortcuts can help you save time and effort.

-Select the cells you want to merge by using the Shift + Arrow keys.
-After that, press and hold the ALT and then press O and then M keys to open the Merge cells option from the Format menu.
+Select the cells you want to merge using the Shift + Arrow keys.
+After that, press and hold the ALT, then press the O and then the M keys to open the Merge cells option from the Format menu.

 Now, use A to merge all selected cells, H to merge cells horizontally, or V to merge cells vertically.
 So, the keyboard shortcut will be: